Our pet food banks

 I have had to find a new home for my pet because I could no longer afford them and I’m devastated

 Being forced to part with a much-loved pet is extremely difficult and very upsetting.
 We’re here to listen if you’d like someone to talk to about how you’re feeling.
-Our Pet Bereavement Support Service is completely free and all our trained listeners have experienced pet loss themselves, so they really do understand.
+Our Pet Loss Support service is completely free and all our trained listeners have experienced pet loss themselves, so they really do understand.
 Call or email us, confidentially.

 I need to rehome my pet as I can’t afford them anymore